grafana/opentelemetry-workshop/site/docs/lab1/instrument.md

     :::tip

-    If you are running through this workshop on a small screen, you might find it easier to "pop out" the terminal windows so that they are in a new browser window.
+    If you are running through this workshop on a small screen, you might find it easier to "pop out" the terminal windows, so that they are in a new browser window and so you have more space.

+    To do this, click the _Move View to Secondary Window_ icon at the top right of the terminal.

     :::